chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 ![alt text]()
 ![alt text]()

+Now, let's configure node groups with GPU instances to serve as the worker nodes in our cluster.

 Here's a Kubernetes deployment YAML file that specifies the Docker image from ECR and requests GPU resources:
 ```
 apiVersion: apps/v1